grempe/tss-rb/README.md

 `shares` (required) : Must be provided as an Array of encoded Share Byte Strings.
 You must provide at least `threshold` shares as specified when the secret was split.
-Providing too few shares will result in a `Tss::Error` exception being raised.
+Providing too few shares will result in a `Tss::ArgumentError` exception being raised.

 `args` (optional) : A Hash or options to determine how shares are selected if more than `threshold` shares are provided, and for determining the output format.